openpodcast/.github/profile/README.md

 ### Try it out!

 To set up Open Podcast yourself (as a self-hosted solution), go check out the [stack](https://github.com/openpodcast/stack) repository, which contains all of the above components.
 We're curious about your feedback.
+Alternatively, check out our [hosted service](https://openpodcast.app).

 ### ❤️ Sponsors